do-me/kceo_glossary/docs/verification.md

 ## 3 Definition

-Verification serves as a means to evaluate the reliability of the data in the absence of a [Reference](../reference) dataset, allowing for an assessment of its standalone performance.
-It involves confirming the consistency and internal coherence of the data without direct comparison to external [Reference](../reference) sources.
+Verification serves as a means to evaluate the reliability of the [Data](../data) in the absence of a [Reference](../reference) dataset, allowing for an assessment of its standalone performance.
+It involves confirming the consistency and internal coherence of the [Data](../data) without direct comparison to external [Reference](../reference) sources.

 ### Notes